huaxing-yuan/smsc-simulator/readme.md

 This extension is aimed to demonstrate the extensibility of Hummingbird Test Framework:
 1. By implementing a Non HTTP protocol (UCP-EMI protocol is based on TCP socket)
-2. By implementing a custom message viewer to visualize non text message Fill free to use this extension (if you are working in a telecom operation) with hummingbird application. (http://www.hummingbird-alm.com)
+2. By implementing a custom message viewer to visualize non text message

+Feel free to use this extension (if you are working in a telecom operation) with hummingbird application. (http://www.hummingbird-alm.com)

 ## Remake
 The extension is build from the existing code of my previous project from 2010 to 2012 and adapted to run on Hummingbird Test Framework.
 The code is partially built on ALAZ socket library.
 Not all services of UCP-EMI protocol are implemented, the implemented services are: